entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 5) coded for the presence or absence of the dorsal laminae of the premaxillae.
 It seems that some taxa were originally coded as "?" by Forey (1998) when the dorsal lamina was reduced (e.g., *Allenypterus*, *Lochmocercus*).
 The extent of the dorsal laminae is taken into consideration in our character 10."

 > - The coding of *Qujingodus* is 0.